knpuniversity/symfony2-series/knpu/twig.rst

     {% block title 'Some Twiggy Goodness' %}

-The default ones in ``base.html.twig`` are just suggestions, feel free to change their names or add some more to have an even more flexible layout.
+The blocks ones in ``base.html.twig`` are just suggestions, feel free to change their names or add some more to have an even more flexible layout.

 .. tip::